 When you introduce yourself as an Osteopath, one of the first comments most people come out with is, ‘Oh, so you treat backs’.
 This usually gets a sigh and a quick explanation that osteopaths treat all manner of injuries, including but certainly not limited to backs!
 However, as this misconception is unlikely to disappear any time soon, I end up seeing a large number of patients suffering from back pain.

-Although some come in due to an injury that occurred whilst playing sports, the vast majority of people will describe how they did something small: leaning up to reach a book; putting on their socks in the morning; twisting to put on a seat-belt.
-One minute you feel fine and the next WHAM, back pain.
+Although some come in due to an injury that occurred whilst playing sports, the vast majority of people will describe how they did something small:

 There are things you can do to help yourself in this situation.
-Be aware of your posture and the layout of your desk at work.
+Be aware of your work posture and the layout of your desk at work.
 Think about the positioning of your car seat.
 Perhaps most importantly, try to prevent any future problems by strengthening your muscles through exercise and helping to balance the tissues with regular stretching.

 If you are suffering from back pain or are concerned about how your work posture may affect you in the future, come in for a consultation with us.
 We can examine your general and work posture, implement strategies to improve it and aid your general health, flexibility and mobility.
 Addressing back pain early can help prevent long term problems, so don’t sit around hoping it will go away.

 To find out more give us a call or drop us a message – Click Here